silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/install-and-configure-the-cerby-mobile-app-on-ios.md

 To continue the configuration and turn on the **Biometrics Login** feature, you must complete the following steps:

 **NOTE:** This step is not mandatory.
-You can set up the **Biometrics Login** later by tapping the **Maybe later** option in the **Turn on Face ID to unlock Cerby** screen and skipping to step 6\.
-Set up the Cerby mobile app as a trusted session.
+You can set up the **Biometrics Login** later by tapping the **Maybe later** option in the **Turn on Face ID to unlock Cerby** screen and skipping to step [6.
+Set up the Cerby mobile app as a trusted session](install-and-configure-the-cerby-mobile-app-on-ios.md#id-6.-set-up-the-cerby-mobile-app-as-a-trusted-device).
 ---

   1. Tap the **Set up Face ID** button.
 The iPhone’s Face ID is activated.
   2. Look at the phone’s camera.
 A checkmark indicates that the verification has been completed.
 The **“Cerby” Would Like to Send You Notifications** message box is displayed.
   3. Tap the **Allow** button.
 The **Set up trusted device** screen is displayed.

-The next step is 6\.
-Set up the Cerby mobile app as a trusted session.
+The next step is [6.
+Set up the Cerby mobile app as a trusted session](install-and-configure-the-cerby-mobile-app-on-ios.md#id-6.-set-up-the-cerby-mobile-app-as-a-trusted-device).

 ### 6\.
 Set up the Cerby mobile app as a trusted device